Caught between northern and southern Sudan: violence and fighting in Abyei

 Southern Sudan 2007 © Sven Torfinn

-An absence of health-care staff and health structures, roads and transportation, other humanitarian aid providers, and investment, means that in many areas of southern Sudan, MSF is one of the only medical organizations present, and it is struggling to meet the substantial needs.
-MSF teams work in six states, providing medical care ranging from primary health care to treatment of sleeping sickness.
-In 2007, staff in MSF’s health centers and hospitals in Jonglei, Upper Nile, and Unity states saw more than 350,000 outpatients and performed more than 2,000 surgeries.
-In Unity State, around 150 of the patients who were operated on had to be airlifted in from remote sites.
+An absence of healthcare staff, structures, roads, transport, other aid agencies, and investment in health care means that in many areas of southern Sudan, MSF is one of the only medical organizations present to meet the substantial needs.
+MSF teams work in six states providing medical care ranging from primary health care to treatment of diseases of epidemic potential.
+Health care for women is of particular concern, as the maternal mortality rate in southern Sudan is one of the highest in the world.
+Since January 2008, MSF assisted almost 4,000 women in ante-natal care programs in the Greater Upper Nile area.
+In the first half of 2008, staff in MSF’s health centers and hospitals in Jonglei, Upper Nile, and Unity states already have seen more than 72,000 outpatients, admitted almost 2,000 patients, and performed 130 surgeries.

 Responding to emergencies